 - Am I willing to give up addition for multiplication?
 There is an attitude change from “What can I do for others?’ to “What can I do with others?”

 How to Apply The Law of Trade Offs in Your Life

 - Write your own personal list of trade off principles.

 - It’s just as important for you to know what you are not willing to give up as it is to identify what it is you are willing to give up.

 - What trade do you need to make right now that you’ve been unwilling to make?
 What’s the next thing you need to trade for and what do you need to give up to get it?

 Find this post helpful?
-Please share and/or comment below.
+I would greatly appreciate it you shared on FB and/or comment below.

 “I Specialize in The Little Things that affect our health and well being.
 “Health Matters”.